gsantopaolo/debugging-phyton/DEBUGGING_GUIDE.md

 # Quick Start: Debugging Setup 🚀

-This is a companion guide to the comprehensive blog post in `docs/post.md`.
+This is a companion guide to the comprehensive blog post you can find on my blog at [genmind.ch](https://genmind.ch/posts/Deep-Dive-Debugging-Python-with-PyCharm-on-macOS/)

 ## Quick Setup